ValveSoftware/SteamVR-for-Linux/README.md

 **SteamVR on Linux is only supported on the latest version of the Steam Beta Client**.
 Make sure you are opted into the public Beta of the Steam client or SteamVR will not run due to missing dependencies.

+**SteamVR and VR apps require a special build of the 64-bit Vulkan loader, which is included in the Steam Runtime**.
+Make sure a system copy of libvulkan isn't being picked up by SteamVR or the games, which might involve disabling STEAM_RUNTIME_PREFER_HOST_LIBRARIES if you have a libvulkan installed on your system.

 For discussions and questions, please use the SteamVR for Linux forum at http://steamcommunity.com/app/250820/discussions/5/.

 For bugs, please file an issue on this github issue tracker. https://github.com/ValveSoftware/SteamVR-for-Linux/issues